toddledev/documentation/docs/17-packages/02-managing-packages/index.md

 ---
 title: Manage packages
-description: Install, update, and remove packages from your Nordcraft project.
+description: Learn how to install, update, and remove packages from your Nordcraft project using the built-in package manager.
 ---

 # Manage packages